nilclass/slint-mode/README.md

-# `slint-mode`: An emacs major-mode for the Slint UI language
+# slint-mode

-This package contains a very simple major mode for the Slint UI language.
+This package contains a very simple major-mode for the Slint UI language, to enable editing Slint files with emacs.

 To learn more about slint, visit https://slint.dev/.